Anaglyph 3D: Red sharpened anaglyph glasses

-Simple paper uncorrected gel glasses, cannot compensate for the 250 nanometer difference in the wavelengths of the red-cyan filters.
-With simple glasses, the red filtered image is somewhat blurry, when viewing a close computer screen or printed image.
-The red retinal focus differs from the image through the cyan filter, which dominates the eyes' focusing.
+Simple paper uncorrected gel glasses cannot compensate for the 250 nanometer difference in the wavelengths of the red-cyan filters.
+With simple glasses, the red filtered image is somewhat blurry when viewing a close computer screen or printed image.
+The red retinal focus differs from the focus through the cyan filter, which dominates the eyes' focusing.
 Better-quality molded acrylic glasses frequently employ a compensating differential diopter power (a spherical correction) to balance the red filter focus shift relative to the cyan, which reduces the innate softness and diffraction of red filtered light.
 Low-power reading glasses worn along with the paper glasses also sharpen the image noticeably.

 The correction is only about 1/2 + diopter on the red lens.
 However, some people with corrective glasses are bothered by difference in lens diopters, as one image is a slightly larger magnification than the other.
-Though endorsed by many 3D websites, the diopter "fix" effect is still somewhat controversial.
+Though endorsed by many 3D websites, the diopter "fix" is still somewhat controversial.
 Some, especially the nearsighted, find it uncomfortable.
 There is about a 400% improvement in acuity with a molded diopter filter, and a noticeable improvement of contrast and blackness.
 The American Amblyopia Foundation uses this feature in their plastic glasses for school screening of children's vision, judging the greater clarity as a significant plus factor.